Night46/baseEnd/README.md

 ---

 A backend baseline
----
 This project is an ongoing BETA node.js server that can be used as a template.
-*Feel free to suggest fixes and features*

 Core components are:
 * node.js
 * Postgresql server

 Setup
----
 After clone just run 'npm install' in teh root folder.
 To setup the Postgres server follow the instructions in the 'SetupGuides' folder.